levi-sr93/levi-sr93/README.md

 **Personal Stuff:**

-- 🌱 I’m currently learning Typescript & Docker;
+- 🌱 Study and practice everyday;
 - :couple: I’m looking to start to collaborate on Open Source projects;
 - 💬 Any doubts?
 I am happy to help;
 - 📫 How to reach me: [@levi-sr93](https://linkedin.com/in/levi-sr93);